peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Poisson_Distribution></a>
 ## Poisson Distribution

 The following method generates a random integer that follows a Poisson distribution.
 The integer is such that the average of the random integers approaches the given mean number when this method is called repeatedly with the same mean.
-Note that the mean can also be a fractional number.
+Note that the mean can also be a non-integer number.
 Usually, the `mean` is the average number of independent events of a certain kind per fixed span of time or space (for example, per day, hour, or square kilometer).
 The method given here is based on Knuth's method from 1969.

     METHOD Poisson(mean)
         if mean < 0: return error